Student opportunities and activities

 Support and community programs

-Initiatives such as Defence Connect and Breakfast Club support student wellbeing, build connections and provide guidance.
+Programs such as Defence Connect and Breakfast Club help foster wellbeing, connection and a strong sense of belonging.

 Duke of Edinburgh's International Award